angelstreet/virtualpytest/docs/dev/useRestart-hook-documentation.md

 ## Overview

-The `useRestart` hook is an expert-level React hook that provides comprehensive video generation and AI analysis capabilities for the VirtualPyTest platform.
-It generates 10-second restart videos from HLS segments with optional audio transcription, subtitle detection, and frame analysis.
+The `useRestart` hook is an expert-level React hook that provides fast video generation with comprehensive AI analysis capabilities for the VirtualPyTest platform.
+It uses a two-phase architecture: immediate 10-second video generation followed by asynchronous AI analysis including audio transcription, subtitle detection, and frame-by-frame descriptions.

 ## Table of Contents